Appdynamics/appdynamics-agent-downloader/README.md

 # Automated AppDynamics Agent Download

-A simple script that lets you programmatically download AppDynamics agents.
+A simple script that lets you download AppDynamics agents.

+`./get-agent.sh download sun-java -v 20.10.0` to download agent binaries <br>
+or use the `--dryrun` option to get the download URL <br>
+`./get-agent.sh download sun-java -v 20.6.0 --dryrun`

 ## Supported agent types